apache/nuttx/boards/arm/stm32/photon/README.txt

   This README discusses issues unique to NuttX configurations for the Particle.io Photon board featuring the STM32F205RG MCU.
-  The STM32F205RG is a 120 MHz Cortex-M3 operation with 1Mbit Flash
+  The STM32F205RG is a 120 MHz Cortex-M3 operation with 1MB Flash
-  memory and 128kbytes.
+  memory and 128KB RAM.
 The board includes a Broadcom BCM43362 WiFi.

 Contents
 ========